Grace-Solutions/Docker-Swarm-Cluster-Orchestration-Tool/binaries/services/README.md

 Services should use the pre-created overlay networks:

-- **DOCKER-SWARM-CLUSTER-INTERNAL-COMMUNICATION**: Internal cluster communication (subnet: 172.17.16.0/20)
+- **DOCKER-SWARM-CLUSTER-INTERNAL-COMMUNICATION**: Internal-only cluster communication (subnet: 172.17.16.0/20, no external access)
 - **DOCKER-SWARM-CLUSTER-EXTERNAL-INGRESS**: External-facing services (subnet: 172.17.32.0/20)

 Example: